 The idea of conveyance is pretty much how lightering was used on the Western Alaskan coast.
 As I noted in the comment section of Merriam-Webster, we might say, “We’ll going to lighter the fuel.”
 The word lighterage, the loading and unloading, or the transport of cargo by a lighter or barge, also got some nautical miles into our speech.

 What’s all this got to do with poetry.
-Well, I’m glad you asked.
+Well, I’m glad you let me ask this rhetorical question.
 All words with multiple meanings make good poetic fodder.
 If I say Yeats lightered words I mean he transported words from world to head and heart, and then out again into the world.
 I’m also saying he lit up the world of words.
 Good poems are chocked full of words pregnant with meaning.
 Here is an example I just made up for the occasion.

 The fly was loose in the room so I nonchalantly scrambled to shun the thing